NEWPORT NEWS, Va. — The U.S. Navy is launching an investigation into the faulty welding practices at Newport News Shipbuilding (NNS).

 The investigation comes after the Armed Services Committee said it wants to know just to what extent the Navy was aware of faulty welds on its vessels, and what they plan to do to resurrect the situation – and quickly.

 “The safety of our sailors is our top concern, and we must immediately understand any risks associated with the faulty work,” members wrote in an Oct.
-3 letter to Secretary Del Toro
+3 letter to Secretary Del Toro.

-The committee requested for a briefing on the matter to be scheduled no later than Friday, Oct.
+The committee requested a briefing on the matter to be scheduled no later than Friday, Oct.
 11. The Armed Services Committee oversees the Department of Defense, meaning it has the authority to conduct its oversight through investigations and deeper studies.

 In the response to the committee, Del Toro said he’s aware of unsound welds on three in-service ships — Aircraft carrier USS George Washington and Virginia-class submarines USS Hyman G. Rickover and the USS New Jersey.